Voter registration in the United States: History

 In 1800, Massachusetts was the first state to require voter registration as a prerequisite for voting in the state.
 This was followed by Maine (1821), Pennsylvania (1836) and Connecticut (1839).
 During the 19th century, and especially after the Civil War, more states and cities set a voter registration as a prerequisite to voting, partially to prevent voting by immigrants in cities.
 However, it was not until 1913 when Nebraska became the first state to establish a permanent statewide voter register, overseen by an election commissioner.

 According to a 2020 study, voter registration laws adopted in the period 1880–1916 reduced turnout as much as 19%.

 North Dakota abolished voter registration in 1951 for state and federal elections, the only state to do so.
 Since 2004 it has required voters to produce ID at time of casting a vote.
 This has led to North Dakota being accused of voter suppression because many Native American were denied a vote because the address on their tribal IDs had a post office box address, which continues to be a common practice.

 In 2002, Arizona made online voter registration available.
 In 2016, Oregon became the first state to implement a fully automatic (opt-out) voter registration system tied to the process of issuing driver licenses and ID cards.

-In March 2025, Trump executive order on "enforcing restrictions of non-citizens from registering to vote or voting through use of databases maintained by the Department of Homeland Security" laid the groundwork for DOGE to integrate Systematic Alien Verification for Entitlements (SAVE) with data from the Social Security Administration to enable cross checking voter registration and citizenship status via social security numbers.
+In March 2025, Trump's on "enforcing restrictions of non-citizens from registering to vote or voting through use of databases maintained by the Department of Homeland Security" laid the groundwork for DOGE to integrate Systematic Alien Verification for Entitlements (SAVE) with data from the Social Security Administration to enable cross-checking voter registration and citizenship status via Social Security numbers.
 In June 2025, the Supreme Court allowed DOGE to access sensitive data in the SSA.